 For each stock, an investable weight factor ("IWF") is calculated by dividing the available float shares by the total shares outstanding.
 Available float shares are defined as the total shares outstanding less shares held by control holders.
 This calculation is subject to a 5% minimum threshold for control blocks.
-For example, if a company's officers and directors hold 3% of the company's shares, and no other control group holds 5% of the company's shares, SPDJI would assign that company an IWF of 1.00, as no control group meets the 5% threshold.
+For example, if a company's officers and directors hold 3% of the company's shares, SPDJI would assign that company an IWF of 1.00, as no control group neets the 5% threshold.
+However, if a company's officers and directors hold 3% of the company's shares and another control group holds 5% of the company's shares and another control group holds 20% of the company's shares, SPDJI would assign that 20% of the company's shares, SPDJI would assign an IWF of 1.00, as no control group meets the 5% threshold.
 However, if a company's officers and directors hold 3% of the company's shares and another control group holds 20% of the company's shares, SPDJI would assign an IWF of 0.77, reflecting the fact that 23% of the company's outstanding shares are considered to be held for control.
 As of July 31, 2017, companies with multiple share class lines are no longer eligible for inclusion in the SPX.
-Constituents of the SPX prior to July 31, 2017 with multiple share class lines will be grandfathered in and continue to be included in the SPX.
-If a constituent company of the SPX reorganizes into a multiple share class line structure, that company will remain in the SPX at the discretion of the S&P Index Committee in order to minimize turnover.
+Constituents of the SPX prior to July 31, 2017 with multiple share class lines structure, that company will remain in the SPX at the discretion of the S&P Index Committee in order to minimize turnover.

 The SPX is calculated using a base-weighted aggregate methodology.
 The level of the SPX reflects the total market value of all component stocks relative to the base period of the years 1941 through 1943.
 An indexed number is used to represent the results of this calculation in order to make the level easier to work with and track over time.
 The actual total market value of the component stocks during the base period of the years 1941 through 1943 has been set to an indexed level of 10.
 This is often indicated by the notation 1941- 43 = 10.
 In practice, the daily calculation of the SPX is computed by dividing the total market value of the component stocks by the "index divisor."
 By itself, the index divisor is an arbitrary number.
-However, in the context of the calculation of the SPX, it serves as a link to the original base period level of the SPX.
+However, in the context of the calculation of the SPX, is reves as a link to the original base period level of the SPX.
 The index divisor keeps the SPX comparable over time and is the manipulation point for all adjustments to the SPX, which is index maintenance.